toedue/Java-web-banking-system/readme.md

 A web-based banking system where:
-Users can create accounts, log in, view balances, send money, and view transaction history Admins can manage customers (add, edit, delete) and view all transactions Data is stored in a MySQL database
+Users can Update profile, log in, view balances, send money, and view transaction history Admins can manage customers (add, edit, delete) and view all transactions Data is stored in a MySQL database